 4. Increased Level of Aldosterone

-The adrenal gland secretes a steroid hormone-Aldosterone, which has a vital role in maintaining the pH and electrolyte level of blood.
+The adrenal gland secretes the steroid hormone-Aldosterone, which has a vital role in maintaining the pH and electrolyte level of blood.
 During pregnancy, an increase in the level of this hormone can result in the loss of potassium through urine.

 How is Hypokalemia Diagnosed During Pregnancy?